Soledad Brothers: Jonathan Jackson's attempt to free the Soledad Brothers

-George Jackson's Death
+George Jackson's death

 On August 21, 1971, days before the Soledad Brothers trial was set to start in the Mills murder case, George Jackson allegedly launched a riot and an escape attempt at San Quentin with a 9 mm pistol.
 There is controversy over the course of events that led to him obtaining the firearm.
 Stephen Bingham, who replaced Fay Stender as Jackson's attorney, had just visited his client.
 Prison officials claimed that Bingham smuggled Jackson an Afro wig with a pistol hidden inside.
-They further alleged that as Jackson walked back to his cell after meeting with Bingham, a prison guard noticed a gun protruding from Jackson's Afro, and asked to see the object.
-Jackson's response was to pull the gun from his hair, release an entire floor of prisoners from the maximum-security wing, while announcing, "This is it, gentlemen, the Dragon has come!"
+They further alleged that as Jackson walked back to his cell after meeting with Bingham, a prison guard noticed a gun protruding from Jackson's Afro and asked to see the object.
+Jackson's response was to pull the gun from his hair and release an entire floor of prisoners from the maximum-security wing while announcing, "This is it, gentlemen, the Dragon has come!"

 In the melee that followed, three guards were killed—as were two prisoners suspected of being snitches—before Jackson rushed out into the yard where he was shot and killed by a guard.
 Other people involved in the case believe Jackson's death was a setup by prison authorities, who conspired to supply him with a gun in the hope that he would be killed in the melee, allegedly because they regarded his prison leadership as a threat to their control.
-Inconsistencies in the stories, although common among eyewitnesses in many crimes, fueled the controversy and helped to set off an uprising at Attica Correctional Facility in New York less than three weeks later.
+Inconsistencies in the stories of eyewitnesses to the incident, although common in many crimes, fueled the controversy and helped to set off an uprising at Attica Correctional Facility in New York less than three weeks later.
 Bingham's acquittal in 1986 on charges that he smuggled Jackson a gun and a wig, and was thereby responsible for the escape attempt and murders, occurred after he emerged from hiding 13 years later to stand trial.

 Trial

-In San Francisco, the trial for Mills' murder was held in the Department 21 courtroom on the third floor of the Hall of Justice, the same courtroom in which Ruchell Magee would later be tried on charges related to the murder of Judge Haley.
+In San Francisco, the trial for Mills's murder was held in the Department 21 courtroom on the third floor of the Hall of Justice, the same courtroom in which Ruchell Magee would later be tried on charges related to the murder of Judge Haley.
 Spectators, including the press, were separated from the proceedings by a $15,000 floor-to-ceiling barrier constructed of metal, wood, and bullet-proof glass.
 Throughout the trial, there were attempts to annul the proceedings on technicalities.
 There were complaints on behalf of the defendants that they were not properly informed of the original court hearing (a claim made by Jackson in a letter on June 13, 1970).
-The defendants also noted how the court reporter stated that he recorded 48 pages of testimony, and yet they were only given pages 1–46.
-On March 27, 1972, seven months after Jackson's death, a San Francisco jury acquitted the two surviving Soledad Brothers—Drumgo and Clutchette—of the charges stemming from the murder of John V. Mills.
+The defendants also noted how the court reporter stated that he recorded 48 pages of testimony, yet they were only given pages 1–46.
+On March 27, 1972, seven months after Jackson's death, a San Francisco jury acquitted the two surviving Soledad Brothers—Drumgo and Clutchette—of the charges stemming from the murder of Mills.
 The jury said the state had failed to fully prove its case.